rwx logs

 --open

-When specified, the CLI will automatically open the logs in your default application for viewing them.
+Automatically open the logs in your default application.

 In practice, while you certainly can combine the --open flag with --auto-extract, it may result in surprising behavior with .zip files (for entire runs or groups of tasks).